HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 ## HTTP/3

-HTTP/3 is the next advancement of HTTP/2 and builds upon it's foundation with even more changes at the lower level of the protocol.
+HTTP/3 is the next advancement of HTTP/2 and builds upon it's foundation with even more changes down throughout the protocol.
 The biggest change is the move away from TCP, to a UDP-based transport protocol called QUIC.
 This allows quicker advancements in HTTP, without waiting for TCP implementations that are ingrained all across the internet to support them.
 For example, HTTP/2 introduced the concept of independent streams but, at a TCP level these were still part of one TCP stream, and so not truly independent.
 Changing TCP to support this, would take considerable time before it would be so widely support as to be safe to use.
 Therefore HTTP/3 switches to an alternative transport protocol.
 QUIC is similar to TCP in many ways, and basically re-builds all the many useful features of TCP, but with the addition of new features.
 QUIC is encrypted and delivered over the well-support, lightweight UDP transport protocol.

 ### HTTP/3 Adoption

 {{ figure_markup(
   image="http3-support-by-ranking.png",
-  caption="HTTP/3 support on home page by ranking.", description="Bar chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=197871310&format=interactive", sheets_gid="2116042894",
+  caption="HTTP/3 support on home page by ranking.", description="Bar chart showing HTTP/3 support on home page by ranking.
+The top 1 million sites have 19.2% using HTTP/3.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=197871310&format=interactive", sheets_gid="2116042894", sql_file="http3_support_by_rank.sql"
-  sql_file="http3_support_by_rank.sql"